uesp/flavourist/README.md

 # Flavourist

-A Dart utility that generates native app flavours for our mobile apps.
+Flavourist is a custom Dart utility that generates native app flavours for our mobile apps.
 Based off of [Angelo Cassano's](https://angelocassano.it/) [flutter_flavorizr](https://github.com/AngeloAvv/flutter_flavorizr).

 ## Why fork?